quandangv/yuzubar/readme.md

 ```

 ## Examples
 To launch an example bar, simply run `make full`.
 To launch a simple, easy-to-understand bar, run `make simple`.
-The commands used to start the bar in these examples will be printed out by _make_
+The commands used to start the bar in these examples will be printed out by _make_.

+## Usage
+Instructions for the command-line tool can be found in [command-line-help.txt](command-line-help.txt).
+For instructions on the syntax of .yzb files, refer to the [Linkt repo](https://github.com/quandangv/linkt)